jackryanoracoy/moonshine/README.md

 ## Includes

-Some great works are that are included in this template.
+Some great works that are included in this template.

 * [Normalize](https://necolas.github.io/normalize.css/)
 * [jQuery](https://jquery.com/)